Powerful cancer fighting nutrients you can grow in your home!

 Here are two online companies we buy our supplies from.
 I have provided links to them below.
 The seed mixes from Botanical Interest are my favorite for flavor and consistent growing and because they are GMO Free.
-I like the kits from Growing Microgreens.
-Some people like Growing Microgreens hydroponic growing mats and they have a nice selection of seed (some organic).
-These are both affiliate companies so I make a small profit if you purchase from them.
-I appreciate your support for my growing business!
-I only recommend affiliate products I believe in and use myself.
+I like the kits from True Leaf Market.
+Some people like True Leaf Market hydroponic growing mats and they have a nice selection of seed (some organic).

 A good printed reference would be Microgreens: A Guide To Growing Nutrient-Packed Greens by Eric Franks and Jasmine Richardson.

 Here is a list of equipment Craig and I use at home: